anaclumos/extracranial/Research/pages/Can we ever build TikTok for Text.md

 - **Illustrations**.
 Hire an illustrator or use generative [[AI]] to create visual elements for text-based content.
 - **...
 Or Give Up**.
 Run full-time short-form YouTube or TikTok channels rather than trying to make texts more engaging.

 Artifact, as of right now, is fundamentally not different from any other news app.
 All internet companies now have some algorithmic recommendations, and I felt Artifact is no better.
-They should've done something more breaking, for example, a [[News App with Friendly Chatbot]].
+They should've done something more breaking, for example, a [[NewsGPT]].

 Perhaps Systrom and Krieger are bibliophiles who wanted to reintroduce long-form texts' beauty.
 I agree; I am also a bibliophile.
 But we must understand that the notion of texts changes over time.
 For example, when Confucius was alive, texts were cryptic and poetic, and writing and distributing a commentary was largely forbidden as it undermined critical thinking.
 They will gasp at modern-day books' detail and kindness if they read the current books.